bns19/disease_finder/README.md

    > 3. Navigate to the folder ```Lib``` (this folder is delivered with this application directly under the main map) and select the following JARs
    > ```Weka.Jar```,    ```Model.jar```,```mysql-connector-java-5.1.38-bin.jar``` and ```mysql-connector-java-5.1.35.jar```. and add add them by clicking on the ```apply``` button.

+###You now have the application and all dependencies added.
+Now follow the next enumeration of steps.
 4. Download the files ```Disease.sql, Wek1.csv and Omimdata.csv``` (delivered within the download section of this repository) and place them all in the same directory  open a terminal in this same directory.

 5. Enter the following line in the command line: mysql -u "your username" -D "your database" -p --local-infile "yourDatabase"<Disease.sql